Contribution to my page

 Kami, Yokai, Yurei or O-bake (Bakemono)?

 There are various different words in Japanese for ghosts, supernatural beings with Yokai and Kami being some of the most popular ones.
 The difference is, that while Yokai refers to spirits that go on to live in something else or have magical powers Kami are rather spirits that are often associated with family and ancestors.
-Yurei are the classical ghosts but have no legs.
+Yurei is the name used for the classical ghosts but have no legs.
 O-Bake or Bakemono represents the most frightening sorts of ghosts and mythical creatures.
-In this series I will focus on Kami and Yokai but due to the extreme number of ghosts I may write a separate sections on the various creatures of O-Bake and Yurei later on.
+In this series, I will focus on Kami and Yokai but due to the extreme number of ghosts, I may write separate sections on the various creatures of O-Bake and Yurei later on.

 The various types of Yokai:

 After careful consideration I’ve decided to represent Yokai in the following categories:

 - Yokai as supernatural creatures ( spirits, semi-gods/demi-gods or other creatures)